 General information for people with inherited mutations

-Both men and women can carry an inherited mutation in the gene.
+Both men and women can carry an in the gene.

 People diagnosed with an mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
 Visit the Cancer Treatment section for more information about clinical trials for people with an mutation.